TBD54566975/tbdex/discovery/README.md

 In this case, resolving the serviceEndpoint DID should return a DID Document with a serviceEndpoint with an id of "PFI" as above.
 This could allow registration of one did method to allow discovery (via ION) via another did method (say web) hosted by the PFI.

-## Discovery with ION
+# Discovery with ION DID method

-One of the uses of the ION did method can be to allow discovery of types of DIDs, in particular PFIs.
+One of the uses of the ION DID method can be to allow discovery of types of DIDs, in particular: PFIs.
 Using a did:ion type of `1669` (this number because: 16=P, 6=F, 9=I) means that all PFIs can advertise themselves in a permissionless and decentralized and uncensorable way using the ION did method.

 This does not require that the PFI runs or uses an ION node, or a did:ion method exclusively, as described above the PFI can register a did:ion which has a serviceEndpoint of did:web and then use that to advertise its PFI serviceEndpoint via .well-known/did.json on their website (ie just register their precence with ION once).